 Our team makes the difference

 We’re fortunate to have amazing team members who are in this for the long haul.
 When James was talking to people at the speed dating event, he found that business owners really just want to find a reliable partner.
 “They wanted to find a connection.
-I told everybody when they came up that what makes Gateway better than everyone else is our team, and the amount of experience we have.
-Between myself and our COO and CFO we have almost 100 years of experience.”
+I told everybody when they came up that what makes Gateway better than everyone else is our team and the amount of experience we have.
+Between myself, our COO, and CFO, we have almost 100 years of experience.”

 This is how local starts

-Right now, even though small and mid-sized banks like us control less than one-quarter of all bank assets, we account for more than half of all small business lending.
+Right now, even though community banks like Gateway control less than 25% of all bank assets, we account for more than half of all small business lending.
 The problem?
-Arizonans have deposited 96% of their money into banks with out-of-state ownership, leaving us with only 4%.
-One of the goals of events like these are to raise that percentage from 4% to 10%.
+Arizonans have deposited 96% of their money into banks with out-of-state ownership, leaving local banks with only 4%.
+One of the goals of events like these is to raise that percentage from 4% to 10%.
 Think of how much more good we’d be able to do for local businesses if got even close!
-With events like this one popping up, we know the only place to go from here is up.
+With events like this one popping up, we’re optimistic for the future of local banking.